 Finance is essential to business.
 Finance faculty boast expertise in foundational concepts like corporate finance and macroeconomics, as well as specialized areas like mergers and acquisitions, derivatives and foreign exchange markets.
 Students within the program benefit from access to the Burridge Center for Securities Analysis and Valuation and the CU Real Estate Center.
 Our curriculum prepares students to succeed in areas such as financial management, business economics and real estate.
-The finance program addresses issues in the financial services and securities area, including topics related to high technology firms, large corporations, and entrepreneurial companies.
+The finance program addresses issues in the financial services and securities area, including topics related to high technology firms, large corporations and entrepreneurial companies.
 The finance program is designed to provide students with in-depth exposure to the background necessary for entry-level positions in various areas of financial management.
 Students study financial management, money and capital markets, investments and derivative securities, and financial institutions.
 This program enables students to develop the ability to evaluate financial problems and formulate sound financial decisions and policies.
 Although emphasis is on financial management of profit-oriented organizations, the principles and concepts covered are applicable to nonprofit and governmental organizations.

-Management & Entrepreneurship Emphasis
+Management Emphasis

-Advances in business knowledge and technology have radically changed business systems, organization structures, and processes.
+Advances in business knowledge and technology have radically changed business systems, organization structures and processes.
 As a result, critical to today's businesses is the ability to get the right information to the right people at the right time, so that both strategic and operational decisions are made properly and quickly.
-Students majoring in management & entrepreneurship will learn to recognize the pivotal role that information plays in the business world and to use their knowledge to increase business competitiveness.
-Students completing the management & entrepreneurship area of emphasis are viewed by potential employers as having the education required to successfully compete in the team-oriented, horizontally organized and globally competitive environments of the 21st century.
-The management & entrepreneurship area of emphasis prepares students for careers managing people, operations, and information.
-Management & entrepreneurship students must choose one track: strategy & entrepreneurship, talent management, leadership, information management, operations management, or social responsibility and sustainability.
+Students majoring in management will learn to recognize the pivotal role that information plays in the business world and to use their knowledge to increase business competitiveness.
+Students completing the management area of emphasis are viewed by potential employers as having the education required to successfully compete in the teamoriented, horizontally organized and globally competitive environments of the 21st century.
+The management area of emphasis prepares students for careers managing people, operations and information.
+Management students must choose a track in either talent management or leadership.